sarostru/learning_rust/README.md

 Most examples are from the [Rust Book] (https://doc.rust-lang.org/book/README.html)

+Important Examples are at [Rust by Example] (http://rustbyexample.com/index.html)

 Before digging in, checkout the syntax in the [Closures Section] (https://doc.rust-lang.org/book/closures.html) as they are used implicitly throughout.

 ##Collection of Links